ls-da3m0ns/color-predictor-using-knn/README.md

   3. and last one to get most prominant color in an image

 Be aware this model is most accurate for solid colours but can still give respectable results for light colors

+### A better version of this with much more accuracy will be comming in future.